gsmolinski/tableboom/README.md

 experimental](https://img.shields.io/badge/lifecycle-experimental-orange.svg)](https://lifecycle.r-lib.org/articles/stages.html#experimental)
 <!-- badges: end -->

-The goal of `{tableboom}` is to let user choose the R script to inspect intermediate results of all calls in the form of HTML table.
+The aim of `{tableboom}` is to let user choose the R script to inspect intermediate results of all calls in the form of HTML table.
 Three main aims are: